pyg-team/pytorch_geometric/README.md

 *PyTorch Geometric* is a geometric deep learning extension library for [PyTorch](https://pytorch.org/).

 It consists of various methods for deep learning on graphs, known as *[geometric deep learning](http://geometricdeeplearning.com/)*, from a variety of published papers.
-In addition, it consists of an elegant and easy-to-use mini-batch loader, a large number of common benchmark datasets (based on simple interfaces to create your own), and helpful transforms, both for learning on arbitrary graphs as well as on 3D meshes or point clouds.
+In addition, it consists of an easy-to-use mini-batch loader, a large number of common benchmark datasets (based on simple interfaces to create your own), and helpful transforms, both for learning on arbitrary graphs as well as on 3D meshes or point clouds.

-In detail, the following methods are currently implemented and verified for their correctness:
+In detail, the following methods are currently implemented:

 * **[SplineConv](https://rusty1s.github.io/pytorch_geometric/build/html/modules/nn.html#torch_geometric.nn.conv.SplineConv)** from Fey *et al.*: [SplineCNN: Fast Geometric Deep Learning with Continuous B-Spline Kernels](https://arxiv.org/abs/1711.08920) (CVPR 2018)
 * **[GCNConv](https://rusty1s.github.io/pytorch_geometric/build/html/modules/nn.html#torch_geometric.nn.conv.GCNConv)** from Kipf and Welling: [Semi-Supervised Classification with Graph Convolutional Networks](https://arxiv.org/abs/1609.02907) (ICLR 2017)